INFORMSJoC/2022.0113/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-This repository contains supporting material for the paper [Distributionally Robust Chance Constrained $p$-Hub Center Problem](https://doi.org/????) by Y. Zhao, Z. Chen and Z.Z.
+This repository contains supporting material for the paper [Distributionally Robust Chance Constrained p-Hub Center Problem](https://doi.org/????) by Y. Zhao, Z. Chen and Z.Z.
 Zhang.

 ## Cite